Morning wood can occur due to sexual stimulation. But it can also occur due to other natural processes in the body, including hormone shifts.

 You begin experiencing painful erections

 Most morning erections will subside within 30 minutes of waking up.
-If your erections last more than hour after you wake up or if they become painful, you should make an appointment to see your doctor.
+If your erections last more than an hour after you wake up or if they become painful, you should make an appointment with a doctor.

 Morning wood is very common.
-It’s an indication of normal blood and nerve supply to the penis.
+It’s an indication of typical blood and nerve supply to the penis.
 Most young men will experience morning wood several times per week.
-As men grow older, however, they begin experiencing it less frequently.
+As men grow older, they begin experiencing it less frequently.

 If you stop experiencing NPT, this may be an early sign of an underlying medical problem.
-Pay attention to how often you experience morning wood and if it stops, speak with your doctor.
+Pay attention to how often you experience morning wood.
+If it stops, speak with a doctor.